-There are many reasons why a TIPS may become blocked, including formation of a clot in the shunt or narrowing of the vessel adjacent to the shunt.
+There are many reasons why a TIPS may become blocked, including the formation of a clot in the shunt, or narrowing of the vessel adjacent to the shunt.
 Newer types of TIPS stents with polytetrafluoroethylene (PTFE) covering have reduced the risk of complications significantly, with over 70 percent of TIPS functioning well after two years.

 How do I know if there’s a problem with my TIPS?